 http://www.bluffton.edu/~sullivanm/vietnam/longxuyen/caidai/caodai4.html

-Cao Dai worshippers pray to the Divine Left Eye, whom/which they consider their God.
-The Eye symbols were everywhere in the Temple; there was one at the altar, which I did not take with my camera - that Eye was rather scary.
-According to the Caodaist, that Eye had a vision of the All-Seeing eyes and it was said that all religions will one day eventually return to it.
+Cao Dai worshippers pray to the Divine Left Eye at the altar, whom/which they consider their God.
+According to the Caodaist, that Eye had a vision of the All-Seeing eyes and it was said that all religions will one day eventually return to the Left Eye, and each one of them will acknowledge the Eye as the only one true god.

 Further reading: